Spiny red gurnard

 The spiny red gurnard (Chelidonichthys spinosus) is a species of marine ray-finned fish belonging to the family Triglidae, the gurnards and sea robins.
 This species is found in the northwestern Pacific Ocean where they occur at depths of from 25 to 615 m.
 This species grows to a length of 40 cm TL.
 This species is of commercial importance as a food fish.

 Taxonomy

-The spiny red gurnard was first formally described as Trigla spinosus in 1844 by the British medical doctor and naturalist John McClelland with the type locality given a "China".
+The spiny red gurnard was first formally described as Trigla spinosus in 1844 by the British medical doctor and naturalist John McClelland with the type locality given as "China".
 Within the genus Chelidonichthys this species is classified in the nominate subgenus.
 The specific name spinosus means "spiny" and alludes to the spine on either side of the nape, the large spine on humeral bone above the pectoral fins, a small spine on the operculum, and the pair of spines on the lower corner of the preoperculum.